Brera, Milan – What to see, where to eat and drink, in Milan’s hip artists’ neighborhood

 This amazing art gallery is in the heart of the Brera district, above the well-known art school.
 There are works by Titian, Caravaggio and Rubens.
 Art lovers, don’t miss this place – it’s one of Italy’s famous museums.

 In the same building, is the Braidense National Library.
 It is one of Italy’s oldest and most beautiful, with a spectacular interior.
-It’s a great place to rest and enjoy some peace and quiet after a hectic day exploring.
+It’s a great place to rest and enjoy some peace and quiet after a hectic day of exploring.

 Brera Botanical Garden